 As diamonds are formed far below the earth’s surface, they acquire internal inclusions and external blemishes.
 Clarity refers to the number, type and position of these imperfections.
 Diamond clarity is graded on a scale that begins with Loupe Clean (LC) and continues to Piqué 3 (P3).
 Check out our guide on choosing the right diamond clarity.

-*LC is also called IF (Internally flawless) and P1, P2, P3 is also called I1, I2, I3 (Included)
+*Loupe Clean (LC) is also named Flawless/Internally Flawless, and P1, P2, P3 (Piqué) are also called I1, I2, I3 (Included) at GIA.

 A diamond’s cut refers to all the tiny facets and angles that are cut into the gem to enhance its reflection of light.
 A poorly cut diamond is dull and lifeless, while a diamond with high-quality facets and angles interacts efficiently with light to create: Brightness – which is the reflection of white light, Fire – which is the scattering of light in all the colours of the rainbow and Scintillation or Sparkles – which are caused by light and dark patterns within the gem.
+The cut grade is divided into 3 parameters: Proportions, Symmetry, Polish.
+Each parameter is evaluated separately according to different quality grades: Excellent (EX), Very Good (VG), Good (G) or Fair (F).
 Learn why a diamond’s cut is so important when choosing a diamond.

 Diamonds come in various shapes.
 The round brilliant cut is the most common and most valuable diamond shape.
 Round diamonds are highly prized, because they have the most brilliance.